Wit-K/ChemStudent/theory.md

 ---

-## 4. Understanding Measurements and Variables
+## 4.1 Understanding Measurements and Variable
 In an electrochemical experiment, there are two main parameters we can alter or measure: Potential and Current.
 It is vital to understand the difference between the driving force and the reaction rate.

 ### Potential (Voltage)